 The physical changes that accompany pregnancy have a direct bearing on the development of piles.
 Here is how:

-- The Growing Uterus: As the uterus starts growing to accommodate your growing bub, it puts pressure on the pelvic veins and the interior vena cava (the vein that receives blood from the lower limb).
+- The Growing Uterus: As the uterus starts growing to accommodate your growing bub, it puts pressure on the pelvic veins and the inferior vena cava (the vein that receives blood from the lower limb).
 Due to this pressure, the flow of blood from the lower half of the body slows down.
 This increases the pressure on the veins below the uterus and makes them swell.
-Technically speaking, piles are dialated varicose veins that are formed in the rectum when the vein’s valves (whose function is to prevent back flow of blood) give away under pressure.
+Technically speaking, piles are dilated varicose veins that are formed in the rectum when the vein’s valves (whose function is to prevent backflow of blood) give away under pressure.

-- Constipation and Bowel Movement: Constipation is another cause for pregnancy piles.
+- Constipation and Bowel Movement: Constipation is another cause of pregnancy piles.
 The strain during hard bowel movements due to constipation aggravates haemorrhoids as it puts excessive pressure on the rectum.

-- Increased Progestrone Secretion: The excess secretion of progesterone hormone relaxes the walls of the veins causing them to swell.
+- Increased Progesterone Secretion: The excess secretion of progesterone hormone relaxes the walls of the veins causing them to swell.
 The same hormone is responsible for causing constipation in pregnant women.

 - Prior History of the Condition: Women may get piles for the first time during pregnancy but if they have a history of haemorrhoids or piles in the past, then the chances of developing haemorrhoids in pregnancy are very high.
 During pregnancy, haemorrhoids are common in either third trimester or the second stage of labour.
 It has been found that discomfort or bleeding from haemorrhoids is also common during the postpartum period.